Police: 2 children, 1 teen killed in targeted Lebanon City shooting

 The investigation is ongoing.
 Anyone with additional information is asked to contact the Lebanon City Police Department.

-69 News Reporter Jack Reinhard is working to learn more information and will have updates on the Berks Edition at 5:30 p.m.
+Reporter Jack Reinhard is working to learn more information and will have updates tonight on 69 News.